TTK4130/ttk4130.github.io/docs/assignments/assignment-2.rst

 It is perhaps the simplest numerical integrator or solver one can come up with and it is quite effective in its own right.
 However, for complicated systems one may need to break out heavier machinery to perform calculations accurately enough.
 The forward Euler method is a first-order-in-time method, meaning that the local error it commits in each step is linear in the timestep.
-When numerically solving systems in matlab, one often uses `ode45`, which is an adaptive method combining a fourth and fifth order method.
+When numerically solving systems in Matlab, one often uses `ode45`, which is an adaptive method combining a fourth and fifth order method.
 This means that if one halves the length of the timestep, the error typically decreases with a factor 16.
-With the right mathematical framerwork, one can develop methods that have any convergence order one could wish for, but the tradeoff is that more accurate methods typically require more computation per timestep.
+With the right mathematical framework, one can develop methods that have any convergence order one could wish for, but the trade-off is that more accurate methods typically require more computation per timestep.
 In this exercise, we will work with second order methods and use tools that can at least in principle be extended to work with even higher order methods.